polarizing/biancode/README.md

 4. Visit ```localhost:1337```.

 ### For Developers
 - Never push to master.
+Fork and create a new branch.
+Learn about Github here[https://try.github.io/levels/1/challenges/1]